 It is really easy to make your own natural dryer sheets at home!
-And you won’t have worry about any toxins or artificial fragrances.
+And you won't have to worry about any toxins or artificial fragrances.
 If you follow my tutorial, they can also be reusable, which is good for the environment and your wallet.
-Here’s my tutorial!
+Here's my tutorial!

 Toxins Found In Dryer Sheets

 Toxins abound in dryer sheets!
 Companies are not required to disclose which ingredients they use in laundry products because they are not used directly on the body or ingested.

 Dryer sheets contain artificial fragrances and softeners that work to reduce static and soften the clothes.
 To soften and reduce static without the toxins, I suggest trying my Laundry Booster and Softener recipe here.

 Let's look at a very popular brand of dryer sheets – Bounce.
 They get a D grade from the ewg.org for toxicity!
 Almost failing.
 See the grade here.
 When we use dryer sheets, the toxins are dispersed into the air of our homes, polluting the air we breathe.
 Yikes!
 We tend to think of big cities as having polluted air, but the air inside our own homes has been proven to be many times more toxic.
 Gulp.

 Artificial fragrances are in practically every laundry and cleaning product sold in stores, but that doesn't mean they are safe or healthy!

 Fake fragrances disperse particles of formaldehyde and phthalates (thy-lates) into the air.
 Phthalates are small particles of plastic that are used to bind artificial fragrance molecules together.
 We then breathe in those tiny particles of plastic, and they get into our noses and lungs – yuck!

 This is why you might find that you’ve got a headache, brain fog, and fatigue by being around artificially scented products (candles, plug-ins, air fresheners, cleaning and laundry products, and even cosmetics all contain them).